 5 Facts That Prove We’re Doing St. Patrick’s Day All Wrong

-2) There’s A Reason For The Shamrocks - St. Patrick used Shamrocks as a metaphor for the Holy Trinity when he was first introducing Christianity to Ireland.
+St. Patrick used Shamrocks as a metaphor for the Holy Trinity when he first began introducing Christianity to Ireland.

-4) His Name Actually Wasn't Patrick - His birth name was Maewyn Succat, but he changed his name to Patricius after becoming a priest.
+St. Patrick was born Maewyn Succat, but he changed his name to Patricius after becoming a priest.